People

 Stephanie Wert

-Stephanie is a Cognitive Neuroscience PhD student studying the neural mechanisms of learning, memory, and decision-making.
+Stephanie Wert is a Cognitive Neuroscience PhD student studying the neural mechanisms of learning, memory, and decision-making.
 She works primarily with Dr. Barbara Knowlton and collaborates with Dr. Rissman.
 She is broadly interested in using neuroimaging, brain stimulation, and eye-tracking techniques to elucidate causal mechanisms behind these functions in humans.
 She graduated from Northwestern University in 2017 with a BA in Neuroscience and Psychology.
 While at Northwestern, she worked with Dr. Eva Redei, investigating a genetic rat model of depression.
 After graduation, she was a Research Assistant with Dr. Joel Voss, using transcranial magnetic stimulation to probe memory in younger and older adults.
 She then led MRI and EEG data collection with infants and children for Dr. Laurie Wakschlag and Dr. Elizabeth Norton’s Mental Health Earlier Synthetic Cohort.
 Stephanie hopes to integrate all her interests into her future research career.

 Email: npallishassani@g.ucla.edu